 Apartment residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the apartment complex and whether this tragedy may have been prevented.
+The Murray Law Firm questions the level of security provided at the apartment complex and whether this shooting may have been prevented.

-- What security measures, such as gated entry, fencing, bright lighting, monitored surveillance cameras, and visible security patrols, were in place to deter crime and protect Mr. Brown at the time of the shooting?
+- What security measures, such as bright lighting, gated-entry, fencing, monitored surveillance cameras, and visible security patrols, were in place to deter crime and protect Mr. Drummer at the time of the shooting?

 Generally, property owners are required to protect all those legally on the premises from any foreseeable harm.
 Should the facts of this matter reveal that the apartment complex owner failed to provide adequate security to protect those on its premises, Mr. Drummer’s family may seek justice and elect to pursue legal claims for their loss.